-- Because they’re so engaging, Motivational Speakers can often get away with having less knowledge than the other identity types – audiences will be more forgiving of mistakes in the presentations.
+- Because they are so engaging, Motivational Speakers can often get away with having less knowledge than the other identity types – audiences will be more forgiving of mistakes in the presentations.

 - Feeding on the energy of the room, Motivational Speakers build excitement among their audiences.
 They start their presentation with a big smile on their face, and audiences can’t help but leave the meeting with a smile as well.

-- Being a Motivational Speaker doesn’t mean the presenter is a “traditional extrovert” – some presenters are more reserved offstage, but bring the energy when the spotlight is on.
+- Being a Motivational Speaker does not mean the presenter is a traditional extrovert – some presenters are more reserved offstage, but bring the energy when the spotlight is on.